tinychain/tinychain/README.md

 Bucket tree is a variant merkle tree with several features that are different from the common merkle tree:

 1. fix height of tree when initialize and will not be changed by the amount of transactions at leaf nodes.
-2. low-cost to recompute the root hash when add or remove a new kv pair to/from tree.
+2. low-cost to recompute the root hash when add or remove a kv pair to/from tree.
 3. customizable capacity and aggreation.

 ### Event Hub